agile-ts/documentation/docs/packages/core/features/computed/Introduction.md

 ### `deps`

-In order not to rely 100% on the autodetection of dependencies, we can pass an optional array of hard coded dependencies into the `Computed Class`.
+In order not to rely 100% on the automatic detection of dependencies, we can pass an optional array of hard coded dependencies into the Computed Class.
 ```ts
 const MY_COMPUTED = App.createComputed(() => {
     return `My name is '${MY_NAME.value} and I am ${MY_AGE.value} years old.`;